pgina/docs/plugins.md

 ### Implementing the Plugin

 In this example, we'll create an authentication plugin.
+This plugin will successfully authenticate any user that has "hello" in the username, and "pGina" in the password.

-We'll start with a class in the default namespace for this plugin:
+To create an authentication plugin, we need to implement the interface `IPluginAuthentication`.
+Let's create a class in the default namespace for this plugin:

 {% highlight csharp %}
 namespace pGina.Plugin.HelloPlugin